Rationing in the United States: Food and consumer goods

 By the end of 1942, ration coupons were used for nine other items: typewriters, gasoline, bicycles, shoes, rubber footwear, silk, nylon, fuel oil, and stoves.
 Meat, lard, shortening and food oils, cheese, butter, margarine, processed foods (canned, bottled, and frozen), dried fruits, canned milk, firewood and coal, jams, jellies, and fruit butter were rationed by November 1943.
 Many retailers welcomed rationing because they were already experiencing shortages of many items due to rumors and panics, such as flashlights and batteries after Pearl Harbor.
 Ration Book Number Five is a very rare ration book, only issued to very few people.

+Unlike in the United Kingdom, the United States did not ration clothing and fabric.
+However, the War Production Board issued rules to manufacturers prescribing shorter hems; narrower lapels and sleeves; fewer pockets; and banning hoods, cuffs, pleats, and frills, to reduce civilian cloth consumption by 15% and conserve resources for uniforms, parachutes, and other military applications.

 Medicines

 Scarce medicines such as penicillin were rationed by triage officers in the US military during World War II.
 Civilian hospitals received only small amounts of penicillin during the war, because it was not mass-produced for civilian use until after the war.
 A triage panel at each hospital decided which patients would receive the penicillin.